Saturday, January 31, 2009

 If it boils over its too hot, if it doesn't bubble it is not hot enough.

-This will serve 8 hungry boy scouts.
+This will serve 8 hungry people.
 You may add salt to taste.
 There will be no left overs.

 Some like to sprinkle chopped onion or shredded cheese on top.
 Some like to crumble soda crackers in the bowl although I think this is sacrilege.
 Chili is good served over steamed rice, or over cooked spaghetti.